 Children really engaged with this and responded with questions ranging from ‘Do your feet hurt?’, ‘Are you scared at night-time?’ to ‘What do you hope will happen?’ and ‘Do you think you’ll ever return to your home?’
 We found that the children needed little prompting to imagine and empathize, asking thoughtful questions.
 Before moving on from each station, the children said the short prayer together.

 The children were delighted to contribute over 200 miles to the Share the Journey total and each received a certificate.
 It was a worthwhile and memorable experience for all involved, and an effective way to teach themes around the refugee crisis such as humanity, justice and hope.
 We are very proud of our Minnie Vinnies in the way they organised and led the event.

 R Donoghue St. Joseph’s Catholic Primary School, A Voluntary Academy

 Centenary year of the Armistice of the First World War

 The Retford War Memorial lists more than 300 names of soldiers who died in the First World War.
-2018 marks the 100 year anniversary of the Armistice and the end of the Great War.
+2018 marked the 100 year anniversary of the Armistice and the end of the Great War.
 The last year of the Great War was 1918.